logzio/documentation/docs/shipping/apache-storm.md

 ---
 id: Apache-Storm
 title: Apache Storm
-overview: 'This integration allows you to send logs from your Apache Storm server instances to your Logz.io account'
+overview: This integration allows you to send logs from your Apache Storm server instances to your Logz.io account.
 product: ['logs']
 os: ['linux']
 filters: ['Distributed Messaging']